 Harriet throws back her head, laughs.
 “Stealing the crown from you?
 Please.
 We found the crown.
-In the Hall of Ancestors right where the Legends said it would be.”
+In the Hall of Ancestors right where the Book of Legends said it would be.”
 She grins at Jake.
 “And finders keepers, Rucksack.
 Simple as that.”

 “It’s Redstone and you know that, and that’s not how finders keepers works,” says Jake through clenched teeth.
 “At all.
 Because we didn’t lose the crown, you stole it from us.
 You found squat.”

 Mathos points at the female swordarm, turns to the others, and scoffs.
 “Okay, just so we’re clear, those are simply two different pronunciations of the same word.
 Where’s the wit?
 Where’s the cleverness in that?
 And I get that it’s supposed to be a cute little observation on the nature of subjectivity, but come on, who even pronounces it tomato anyway?
 Hmm?
 I mean, my play on words was much more inventive.”
 He clears his throat.
 “I’m just saying.
 Right, Jake?”